 Since Medicare is an entitlement benefit and not a needs-based program, a client who receives legal settlement won’t lose their Medicare benefits.
 It will not be impacted when a client receives a settlement.
 The client can be at ease when receiving a settlement check, knowing that their Medicare benefits will not be affected in any way.

-Preparations Related to Medicare and Receiving a Settlement
+What Are the Preparations Related to Medicare and Receiving a Settlement?

 If it’s a case where Medicare will be paying future, injury-related medical care for a client, Medicare’s future interest in the client’s settlement should be considered to decide whether or not a Medicare Set Aside (MSA) account or another arrangement should be established.